stormqloud/kazoo-tgbbok/provisioning.md

 * To turn on the old provisioner-v5 in kazoo-ui needs a ui_flag that does not already exist.
   * You need to track down in futon the doc for your master user in the master account.
-  * In there you will find an "apps"->"voip" section
+  * In there you will find an "apps"->"voip" section where you can add these flags.

 ```
 "ui_flags": {